dotEthan/RecipeApp/README.md

 ### To Come:

+* Warnings for logging in and trying to edit or create recipes anonymously
 * Update to Bootstrap 4
 * Persistant login
 * User Specific Data - Users want their #own data saved?!
 Who knew?